Nordhorn: Transport

 Nordhorn has two railway stations (Nordhorn and Nordhorn-Blanke), which are served by the RB 56 train service going to Neuenhaus and Bad Bentheim.
 These trains are operated by Bentheimer Eisenbahn and operate hourly.
-Passenger train services to Nordhorn resumed on 7 July 2019, after Nordhorn having been Germany's second-largest town without passenger trains for 45 years.
+Passenger train services to Nordhorn resumed on 7 July 2019, which had been the second-largest town in Germany without passenger trains for 45 years.

 The combined length of the road network in Nordhorn is 586.5 km, of which 28 km is Bundesstraßen, 10.8 km is state highways (Landstraßen), 30.6 km is district roads (Kreisstraßen) and 517.1 km is town streets and roads.
-All together, Nordhorn has 2,807 parking spaces.
+Altogether, Nordhorn has 2,807 parking spaces.
 The town lies near two Autobahnen, the A 30 and the A 31.
 It is furthermore connected to the highway network through two Bundesstraßen, the B 403 and the B 213.

 The most popular means of transport in town is what is locally known as the Fietse – the bicycle (Fahrrad in Standard German, fiets in Dutch).
 The Nordhorners' fondness for the Fietse and their morning rides led to the building of a special cycling path network that runs throughout the district of Grafschaft Bentheim.
 Signposts, known locally as Paddestolen, show cyclists the way on these Fietsenpads (also a local term, the standard German word for them being Radwege).
 Cycle paths to the neighbouring Netherlands are in use.

 Nordhorn has at its disposal a small airport in the outlying centre of Klausheide, called Nordhorn-Lingen (EDWN).

 Through an initiative by the club Graf-SHIP, founded in 2003, state councillor Friedrich Kethorn approved on 14 November 2005 the reopening of the Ems-Vechte-Kanal to shipping, now allowing captains to bring ships of up to 12 m in length through the canal.
 Approval for the other two canals continues.
 The Klukkert-Hafen (port) was opened once again in 2006.

 Culture

 Old weaving mill

 The old weaving mill once belonged to the Povel factory.
-Nowadays, the old weaving mill is a cultural centre for exhibitions, tourism and concerts.
+Nowadays, the old weaving mill is a cultural centre for exhibitions, tourism, and concerts.
 In the mill's building are found, alongside the county brewhouse, a musical pub for live acts and also Ems-Vechte-Welle, a regional radio station for Grafschaft Bentheim and the Emsland.